deesto/bnl-sdcc-st-group/README.md

 # 1-6 Sep
 - ATLAS: VO, IAM user management, questions, troubleshooting
 - ATLAS: 50k jobs on 5 nodes failed at BNL during 24h span over holiday weekend, cited CVMFS issues
-  - CVMFS was functional, working slowly on all 5 nodes.
-System load was > 1500 on all 5 nodes.
+  - CVMFS was functional, working slowly, with system load was > 1500 on all 5 nodes.
   - Killing processes with CVMFS mounts and wiping client cache releived high load instantly
 - Belle II: BNL site "banned" (temporarily closed) for new jobs beginning 1 Sep to prepare for dCache upgrade (4 Sep)
+ - Testing of local dCache access and transfers after upgrade (multiple times)
 - Belle II: troubleshooting of problematic SSH connections from KEKCC access nodes to login nodes after WN EL9 refresh
 - Belle II: confirmed mitigation for Kibana and ElasticSearch on local DIRAC VMs passed cyber security scans and closed vulnerability
 - Belle II: set up new local 'belle' repo for testing DIRAC and other software and configuration changes
-  - Added to Stratum Zero and file system on experiment write nodes; need to add signing key to WNs and Stratum One
+  - Added to Stratum Zero, Stratum One replica, and file system on experiment write nodes; signing key not yet pushed out to WNs
+- Belle II: added cloud auth credentials files for Napoli, EGI test sites to DIRAC certification server (bldiracvm04) for Silvio
+- CVMFS: usual debugging and fixing of clients on ATLAS WNs
+  - Pushing for Farm team to upgrade v.4->.5 ASAP since .5 should alleviate most issues seen (and .4 is a known bugged version)
 - CVMFS: Stratum One operations still flagged with slowness by WLCG during intensive weekend operations
+- US ATLAS: attended IRIS-HEP Institute Retreat, with breakout session focus on data challenge reactions and planning (remote)
 - BNL: 1 holiday [2 Sep]

 # 26-30 Aug